All Episodes

 For proving this in federal court, the Clinton Justice Department honored Andrew McCarthy and his colleagues with the Attorney General's highest reward.

-Today, by contrast, for doing exactly the same thing, namely for arguing that an authoritative interpretation of Islam directs adherents to impose Sharia by violence if necessary, in order to lay the groundwork for changing a non-Islamic society into one.
+Today, by contrast, for doing exactly the same thing, namely for arguing that an authoritative interpretation of Islam directs adherents to impose Sharia by violence if necessary, in order to lay the groundwork for changing a non-Islamic society into one, McCarthy is routinely accused of promoting hatred and Islamophobia.

-Such accusations applied to assertions of what used to be seen as fact, don't come just from the Obama left.
+Such accusations applied to assertions of what used to be seen as fact don't come just from the Obama left.

 The smears are echoed by prominent members of the Republican establishment.

-Now, McCarthy's, I haven't changed.
+Now, McCarthy says, I haven't changed.

-The threat against us hasn't changed.
+The threat against this hasn't changed.

 What's changed is the U.S. government.

-The Obama regime and the Republican establishment would have us live a lie.
+The Obama regime and the Republican establishment would have us live a lie, a lie that endangers our liberties and security.

-That there is a difference between mainstream Islamic ideology and what they call violent extremism.
+The lie is this, that there is a difference between mainstream Islamic ideology and what they call violent extremism.

 This is what he learned in prepping for the trial against the Brian Sheikh, blind sheikh.